simp/pupmod-simp-simp_kubernetes/README.md

 Minimally manage a Kubernetes cluster!
-This module will configure the core services required to get a basic Kubernetes cluster up and running, based on the RedHat distribution available in the `extras` CentOS repo.
+This module will configure the core services required to get a basic Kubernetes cluster up and running, based on the distribution available in the `extras` CentOS repo.

 **This is currently Kubernetes 1.5**